 When I reached the base of the cliffs, I followed them along the bottom, knowing that there must be a break in the wall that would allow me to climb to the top.

 I continued following the cliff face and the dry stream bed until eventually a crack in the cliff face appeared, that the stream had obviously carved out over thousands of years.
-The small gorge was filled with Bungalow Palms, and rose steadily up the mountain as far as I could see, exactly what I was looking for.
+The small gorge was filled with Bungalow Palms and rose steadily up the mountain as far as I could see, exactly what I was looking for.

 With no definable track, the going was fairly slow and tough as I climbed over boulders and fallen logs.
 At times the slope was so steep that I had to half rock climb up the gorge.
 I stopped often to rest and hydrate, a perfect time to sit in silence and take in the beauty of such an incredible place.
 The rising cliffs above me made me feel small and at the mercy of nature, but I was determined to make it to the top.

 The gorge seemed to go on forever, but soon it opened up and the top was in sight.
-I scrambled up the last steep slope and found myself at the top of a rocky ridge, where once again a rough track was visible, making it’s way along a gentler slope up the rest of mountain.
+I scrambled up the last steep slope and found myself at the top of a rocky ridge, where once again a rough track was visible, making its way along a gentler slope up the rest of mountain.

 I wasted no time and continued up the mountain, taking in some incredible views along the way.

-My legs were now burning and I was exhausted from the climb up the gorge, but I slogged on and eventually I made it to the summit of Mount Greville.
-I sat for some time enjoying the beautiful views out across Fassifern Valley, and eating a well deserved lunch.
+My legs were now burning, and I was exhausted from the climb up the gorge, but I slogged on and eventually I made it to the summit of Mount Greville.
+I sat for some time enjoying the beautiful views out across Fassifern Valley, and eating a well-deserved lunch.

 I was completely on my own on the mountain, and I had that great sense of accomplishment and freedom that drives me to do these things.
 This is exactly what I love about hiking.

-After spending some time on the summit, I began making my way back down the mountain, back through the gorge and forest to my car, where I drove home to enjoy a well earned cold beer.
+After spending some time on the summit, I began making my way back down the mountain, back through the gorge and forest to my car, where I drove home to enjoy a well-earned cold beer.

-Climbing Mount Greville was a tough hike, but it was very beautiful and rewarding.
-If you’re going to attempt a hike like this however, make sure that you are experienced and prepared enough to do it.
-If you’re not, it’s very easy to get lost or injured, and what should be a great experience could turn into a terrible one.
+*Important: If you’re going to attempt a remote hike like this, make sure that you are experienced and prepared enough to do it.
+Assess your fitness and navigation skills, be prepared with a first aid kit, pack more food and water than you need and if possible, trek with a buddy.
+If you’re not prepared, it’s very easy to get lost or injured, and what should be a great experience could turn into a terrible one.

 Seems like a hard trek but the view from the top looks worth it!